Most people feel that they are not living to their fullest potential.

-- Brain wave frequency : Theta waves (4 to 8 Hertz).
-State of consciousness: deeply relaxed / REM sleep.
+- Brain wave frequency: Theta waves (4 to 8 Hertz).
+State of consciousness: deeply peaceful / REM sleep.

 - Brain wave frequency : delta (0.5 – 4 hertz).
-State of consciousness: sleepless sleep / deeper meditation.
+State of consciousness: sleepless sleep / more profound meditation.

-If you do a Google search on “third eye activation” you will get lots of results for “brainwave entrainment” audio programs and sound clips on Youtube.
+If you do a Google search on “third eye activation,” you will get many results for “brainwave entrainment” audio programs and sound clips on Youtube.
 These programs are usually a combination of binaural beats and isochronous tones.

 When you simultaneously listen to a pure-tone sine wave in your left ear and another sine wave in your right ear, you create an aural illusion called a binaural rhythm.

 An isochronous tone is simply a pure tone that turns on and off quickly.
 Sound engineers calibrate these tones at specific frequencies.

 The objective of these programs is to induce a particular state of consciousness by incorporating the brain into the frequencies of sounds.

 Although there is a lack of controlled research studies, preliminary research suggests that incorporating brain waves facilitates a change in brain wave patterns and has a therapeutic effect.

 However, the effects of these changes are only temporary.
 The best benefits of brain wave attraction come when used in conjunction with meditation.